d1videbyzero/SANS-Holiday-Hack-2023/README.md

 C:\Windows\System32\powershell.exe -Nop -ExecutionPolicy bypass -enc QzpcV2luZG93c1xTeXN0ZW0zMlxkb3dud2l0aHNhbnRhLmV4ZSAtLXdpcGVhbGwgXFxcXE5vcnRoUG9sZWZpbGVzaGFyZVxcYyQ=
 ```

 The arguments they each have seem to be base64.
-So we can use the base64 command to decode these (echo x | base64 -d)
+So we can use the base64 command to decode these (echo \<base64datahere\> | base64 -d).

 Here is the result:

 1.  `( 'txt.tsiLeciNythguaN\potkseD\:C txt.tsiLeciNythguaN\lacitirCnoissiM\$c\erahselifeloPhtroN\\ metI-ypoC c- exe.llehsrewop' -split '' | %{$_[0]}) -join ''`